 Espresso is one of the most popular coffee drinks, but what is espresso?
 Espresso is a concentrated form of coffee made by forcing hot water through finely ground coffee at high pressure.
 The high-pressure brew process expresses the coffee flavors in espresso, leading to a caffeinated drink that is richer and bolder than regular coffee.

 The brew method is the only true difference separating espresso from regular coffee.
-Espresso beans and coffee beans are the same, which alone is surprising to many people.
+Espresso beans and coffee beans are the same.

-I wanted to explain the basics behind the famous Italian coffee drink and lay out exactly what is espresso in this guide.
-There are five main espresso facts to learn: origin, taste, brewing, grind, and roast.
+This guide lays out exactly what is espresso with five main facts: origin, taste, brewing, grind, and roast.
 I’ve also included 11 espresso drinks: four straight espresso shots and seven mixed drinks.

 What Is Espresso?

 Espresso (pronounced es-PRESS-so) is a thick, concentrated form of coffee with a bold flavor.
 Espresso is unique because espresso machines use nine bars of pressure to push hot water through finely ground beans.
 The brewing process extracts coffee rapidly and leaves a high density of soluble oils in espresso shots.
 The oils create a thick mouthfeel and “expressed” coffee flavors.